bjackman/locali-ci/README.md

    resources if tests get stuck forever, they'll get cancelled when te user needs to run a new test.
 But we should also notify the user if they don't seem to be getting any test results.)
+ - Would be nice to have a way to make the result cache invalidation logic aware of config (or other) files that the test command refers to.
  - Probably want a (default?) option to merge stderr and stdout.
  - Support configuring a shell, with the default based on the user's system-level configuration (`getent`).